snap-one/docs-driverworks/sample_drivers/oauth_example/documentation.md

 #### Choose C4 OAuth Redirect Server [*Develop* | Production]

 Which instance of the Control4 OAuth lambda to send the state request to.
 Note that each lambda will have different API keys.

+## Changelog

+2

+- Update to use new features of the auth_code_grant.lua library to build in automatic persistent key storage and short linking with automatic callbacks.

+1

+- Initial release